babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PUB.md

 ## Platform Independence
 You can use Aspose.PUB for .NET to develop applications in any development environment that targets the .NET platform including .NET Framework, .NET Core & Mono to develop both 32-bit & 64-bit applications.

-## Getting Started with Aspose.PDF for .NET
+## Getting Started with Aspose.PUB for .NET
 Are you ready to give Aspose.PUB for .NET a try?
 Simply execute `Install-Package Aspose.PUB` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.PUB for .NET and want to upgrade the version, please execute `Update-Package Aspose.PUB` to get the latest version.

 ## Convert a Microsoft Publisher File to PDF using C#